Tabarrini Adarmando. Bianco dell’ Umbria IGT. WOTY 2018

 Dry, hot year.
 The most stylistically classic in this line-up.
 A little quince and kerosene on the nose.
 Intensity on the palate, with tropical fruits.
 Pineapple and Mango undercut with butterscotch and ginger.
 Vibrant and racy, silk sheets.
 Savoury biscuit finish.

 Cool year.
-Slightly lighter yellow colour looks younger than 2012.
-Kerosene on the nose alongside truffles.
+The slightly lighter yellow colour looks younger than in 2012—kerosene on the nose alongside truffles.
 Buttery texture, apricot and quince fruit.
 Ginger spice biscuits as it opens up in the glass.
 Great balance and elegance.
 A long-life ahead.
 My favourite of the wines tried.

 Golden, almost Sauternes-like in colour.
 Subdued aromatics.
 An exciting honeyed palate.
 A little lighter in style, with quince and ginger, still fresh and vibrant.
 Truffle notes.
 Probably at the peak of its life.

 Younger Adarmando is excellent with freshwater fish, Prosciutto or Fritto Misto.
-Cream soups and Risotto Primavera with asparagus and peas are good too.
+Also, cream soups and Risotto Primavera with asparagus and peas.
 Braised Celery from Delia is also a delicious pairing.
 However, I really enjoyed the 2013 and 2014 with Nigella Lawson’s recipe for Chicken and Tagliatelle, from her first book called How to Eat.